 Everybody has a story and it’s made up of moments – this moment – of a story.
 These prompts are about a moment.
 Scribbles on a page.
 (I do mine really early in the morning, but if you’re a teen, you might do yours on the phone in the dark late at night.)
 These are for everybody, teens, kids, adults.
 No rules.
 Be a poet.
 Write a text.
 Write a paragraph.
 Make it true.
 Make it up.
 Turn the prompt upside down.
 You are creating the world!
 The prompts are to tap into your experience, your memory, your imagination.
 Stay in touch.
 What happened?
-I’ll post a new prompt on Instagram every Friday.
+My goal – to post a prompt on Instagram every week.

 A Page Before Midnight #7 Write in the Book in the Woods